This information will help you prepare for your nail avulsion procedure.

 - You may experience throbbing, pain, swelling, bleeding, discharge, or sensitivity at the affected area after your procedure.
 If your doctor approves, you can take regular or extra-strength acetaminophen (Tylenol®) for any discomfort.

-- For the first 48 hours after your procedure, elevate your affected arm or leg as high as possible to decrease swelling and pain.
+- For the first 48 hours after your procedure, raise your arm or leg that had the avulsion as high as possible to decrease swelling and pain.